Thank you for wanting to explore more about our church.

 We see a church that always has another jar that is ready to be filled.
 2 Kings 4:1-7

 What We BelieveWhat We Believe

-- Jesus Christ, Son of God, who took on our humanity, is the crucified risen Lord.
-He lives and reigns for ever and calls all people into a personal relationship and to follow him in faithful obedience.
+- Jesus Christ, the Son of God, who took on our humanity, is the crucified risen Lord.
+He lives and reigns for ever and calls all people into a personal relationship and to follow Him in faithful obedience.

 - The church is a body, of which Christ is the head.
 It is a world-wide fellowship of believers, a pilgrim people on the way towards the promised goal of the Kingdom of God.